-Privacy or Security are the most common reasons for fencing a property – keeping children and pets safely fenced inside the property and securing your property from unwanted visitors.
-Wooden fences have been a popular option for decades in NZ and continue to be so today.
-But with many other types of fencing available, how do you decide which is the best option for your home?
+Fencing a property is most commonly chosen for privacy or security – keeping pets and children inside the property and keeping unwanted intruders out.
+Wooden fences have been a popular fencing option for many years in NZ and continue to be so today.
+But with many other types of fencing materials now available, how do you decide which is the best for your home?

 Wooden fences have many benefits such as:

-They are a quintessential Kiwi product, but the rustic finish of wooden fencing may not be the look you are after for your home and garden.
-They also weather quickly and require regular maintenance, including ongoing painting or staining and are prone to warping or cracking over time. .
+Wooden fences are a quintessential Kiwi product, but the rustic finish may not be the look you are after for your home and garden.
+They also weather quickly and require regular maintenance, including ongoing painting or staining, and are prone to warping or cracking over time.

 Aluminium fencing benefits include:

 So what is the downside?
-It can be more expensive than wooden fencing, but an investment in good quality aluminium fencing will pay off in the long-term, as it not only lasts longer but also requires less maintenance, saving you time and money.
+It can be more expensive than wooden fencing, but an investment in good quality aluminium fencing will pay off in the long-term, as it lasts longer and requires less maintenance, saving you time and money.